labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-lowerize/en/intro.md

 # Introduction

 In this lab, we will learn how to convert all the keys of an object to lowercase using JavaScript.
-We will use `Object.keys()` and `Array.prototype.reduce()` to map the keys to an object and `String.prototype.toLowerCase()` to convert them to lowercase.
-This technique can be useful when dealing with objects that have inconsistent key casing.
+This technique is particularly useful when working with data from different sources where the casing of object keys might be inconsistent.

+We will utilize several JavaScript methods to accomplish this task:

+- `Object.keys()` to get all the keys from an object
+- `Array.prototype.reduce()` to transform data into a new object
+- `String.prototype.toLowerCase()` to convert strings to lowercase

+By the end of this lab, you will be able to create a reusable function that can transform any object's keys to lowercase while preserving its values.